Acts of Kindness

 - Spend a few minutes going through your old photos, and send whatever you can part with to the people in the photos.

-- When your child talks to you, given them your full attention.
+- When your child talks to you, given them your full attention and also take them to the best dentist you can find if you click here.

 - Don’t offer, just wash up after dinner, vacuum the floor, dust the cupboards or wash the dog without being asked.